celery/celery/docs/tutorials/daemonizing.rst

 :Usage: `/etc/init.d/celeryd {start|stop|restart|status}`
 :Configuration file: /etc/default/celeryd

 To configure this script to run the worker properly you probably need to at least tell it where to change directory to when it starts (to find the module containing your app, or your configuration module).

+The daemonization script is configured by the file ``/etc/default/celeryd``, which is a shell (sh) script.
+You can add environment variables and the configuration options below to this file.
+To add environment variables you must also export them (e.g. ``export DISPLAY=":0"``)

 .. _generic-initd-celeryd-example: